kevin-joshua/ai-voice-agent/readme.md

 1. User receives an outbound call or calls your assistant.
 2. Audio is streamed to Deepgram → transcript is generated.
-3. Transcript → OpenAI → intent is extracted.
+3. Transcript → Gemini Model → intent is extracted.
 4. Reply text → ElevenLabs → audio URL.
 5. Audio is sent back to the user using Vapi’s `/play` endpoint.